-Shift + Click when opening an editable region to maximize the content region and give you access to Save As .
+Shift + Click when opening an editable region on a Publish Control File (PCF) to maximize the content region and give you access to Save As .

 OverviewLink to this section

-When entering an editable region content editors encounter the WYSIWYG toolbar, with buttons to represent every function available to the user.
+The WYSIWYG toolbar gives you buttons to represent every function available for editing the content.
 Clicking a button in the toolbar performs an action, either directly to the page, or to the selected text and media.
-Some buttons display more options in a dropdown menu or popup box.
+Some buttons display more options in a dropdown menu or pop-up box.

-Right-click for contextual functions.
+Right-click the content for contextual functions.
 For example, right-clicking within a table provides a list of table editing functions.